Evodevelopment/PracticalDA/README.md

 Practical data analysis readmefile...

+## Find the other repository where I have the edit notes.

 Data science, or information manipulation ( gathering, exchanging, etc. ) has been part of civilization from the very begining.  ( I would like to analyze the Nexus comprehension on this so I know if I have understood the book correctly..